Priyasunil26/KubernetesKustomization/SSL_Configuration.md

-# Configuring SSL in Kubernetes Deployment Using `kubectl`
+# Configuring SSL in a Kubernetes Deployment Using `kubectl`

 To configure SSL in your Kubernetes deployment using `kubectl`, follow the steps below.
 This guide will help you set up SSL by modifying your Ingress YAML file.